MY ARTISTIC JOURNEY

-Two years ago I would not have called myself an artist.
-I have worked as a Consultant Scientist in Genetics for over 25 years, helping individuals and families with very rare disorders to reach a diagnosis.
+Five ago I would not have called myself an artist.
+I have worked as a Scientist in Genetics for almost 30 years, helping individuals and families with very rare disorders to reach a diagnosis.
 Drawing from observation in biology practical lessons was about as much art as I did at school - so how did I get to be where I am now?

 To cut a long story short, I had a mid-life burn-out.
 Symptoms started in 2003, following the birth of my second daughter, a house move and job relocation.
 My face became swollen and I had a fever that needed antibiotic treatment.
 The following year I developed extremely itchy rashes over my body (hives), and my joints began to ache.
 Initially I put these symptoms down to allergies.
 I was constantly tired but thought that wasn't unusual for a working mum with two young children.

 When I did seek medical advice, my GP immediately suspected Lupus, also known as SLE (systemic lupus erythrematosis) - an auto-immune condition with sunlight sensitivity.
 A specialist confirmed the diagnosis, put me on medication and advised me to stay out of the sun.
 For a while my symptoms were kept at bay, and I continued to over-work myself, taking on a house renovation whilst juggling childcare and work.

 After the birth of my third child, the symptoms came back with renewed force.
 I tried many medications - painkillers, anti-inflammatory drugs and steroids.
 My diagnosis was revised to 'rhupus', as I had symptoms of both lupus and rheumatoid arthritis.
 My immune system was attacking all joints - at it's worst I struggled to get dressed and out of the house.
 Every small movement hurt, even chewing.